 Understand what forms and innovations will last.
 Reject fashion, pretension, and conscious efforts to attract attention.

 The best ‘green’ features disappear into a building: the structure works better and enhances the inhabitant’s health and enjoyment.
 We start from these basic, common-sense sustainability practices.
 These are core to our practice, like our desks and pencils.
 We don’t brag about them—we build them in, naturally.
 And when we don’t, we’re honest that we didn’t—and, this just means we can’t go waving the banner of sustainability around.

 Technology will improve and our mindsets will continue to evolve.
 While we’re developing usable ‘cradle to cradle’ products and processes, our best alternative is to use these five principles to guide our actions to achieve the most sustainable outcomes possible.

 If these principles seem basic, that’s the point.
-They are fundamental and instinctual.
+They are fundamental.
 Let’s get them right wherever we can while we sort out the emerging technologies.